Publishing Your First Map¶

 So far we’ve loaded foreground data in QGIS, let’s now add some background maps.

-Mappin includes a tile-based WMTS layer called OSBackgroundMaps which we can load into our project for contextual mapping.
-This single layer displays the following OS products at different scales:
+Mappin includes a tile-based WMTS layer called OSZoomStack which we can load into our project for contextual mapping.
+This is Ordnance Survey Zoomstack data with the Outdoor style applied.

-We’ll now add background maps using the WMTS connection we configured in the previous guide.
+We’ll now add this background map using the WMTS connection we configured in the previous guide.

 - In QGIS, select Layer > Add Layer > Add WMS/WMTS Layer